awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Overview.md

 + CDBs aren't supported\.
 + Oracle read replicas aren't supported\.
 + In an RDS for Oracle DB instance, you create and manage audit policies yourself\.
 Unlike Amazon Aurora, RDS for Oracle doesn't capture database activities by default\.

-### Miscellaneous requirements<a name="DBActivityStreams.Overview.requirements.misc"></a>
-+ Database activity streams require use of AWS Key Management Service \(AWS KMS\)\.
-AWS KMS is required because the activity streams are always encrypted\.
-+ Database activity streams require use of Amazon Kinesis\.

 ## Supported RDS for Oracle engine versions for database activity streams<a name="DBActivityStreams.Overview.requirements.version"></a>